luci-a-u/subfinder-tool/README.md

    Make sure your `~/go/bin` is in your `$PATH` (for Go tools).

 4. **Add your GitHub tokens** (to avoid rate-limits):
-   - Create a file named `TOKENSFILE` in the repo folder.
+   - Edit the file named `TOKENSFILE` in the repo folder.
    - Put each token on a new line:
      ```
      ghp_xxxxxxxxxxxxxxxxxxxxx